Sep-Fading/pywal-wallpaper-cycler/README.md

 - Tracks history to avoid repetition
 - Runs as a systemd service for reliability
 - Survives reboots and integrates with Hyprland
+- It's kind of slow so I might just remake it at somepoint.

 ### Installation